pmollaei/ProtKernel/README.md

 <br /> This structure is used as the **reference** for RMSD calculations in Kernel_analysis.py.

 Step 7 — Align Simulation Trajectories

-Align the backbone atoms of the simulation trajectories to the reference structure using VMD.
+<br /> Align the backbone atoms of the simulation trajectories to the reference structure using VMD.
 Output:

-Chignoline_#15_aligned_to_reference.pdb
+<br /> Chignoline_#15_aligned_to_reference.pdb

 Step 8 — Generate Individual Structures
 You may either:

-use the full trajectory directly, or
+<br /> use the full trajectory directly, or

-split the trajectory into individual .pdb files using:
+<br /> split the trajectory into individual .pdb files using:
 single_pdb.py

 Step 9 — Kernel Analysis

-Compute kernel values across structures and identify the optimal kernel parameters.
+<br /> Compute kernel values across structures and identify the optimal kernel parameters.

-Script:
+<br /> Script:
 Kernel_analysis.py

-This script:

-evaluates kernel values for different λ combinations
+<br /> This script evaluates kernel values for different λ combinations, performs PCA analysis, identifies the optimal kernel parameters, and visualizes the resulting reaction coordinate.

-performs PCA analysis

-identifies the optimal kernel parameters

-visualizes the resulting reaction coordinate

-Other Protein Systems
+<br />  **Other Protein Systems**

 For the following proteins, the same preprocessing pipeline applies.
 Only the filenames corresponding to each step are provided.